 Where you reside, should never have an impact on your accomplishments.
 Sure, it helps when we reside in the lap of luxury within a secured location, where our desires beyond the necessities such as food, clothing, and shelter are fulfilled.
 Our private and #public schools are ranked among the highest in the nation.
 We lack for nothing.
 The world can be ours if we decide that is our desire.
 But what about our neighbor, only a few minutes away?

 The city of Chester is located in Pennsylvania and is preeminently known for its violence, often leaving the shed blood of its young people in the streets.
 The educational structure of the school district is in "complete disarray," although it struggles to survive battles of drugs and crime that the city is constantly confronted with.
-An article within The Republic expressed concern about the possible closing of Chester's school system earlier this year by stating, "Chester Upland is among the poorest school districts in Pennsylvania and get about 70 percent of its budget from the state.
+An article within The Republic expressed concern about the possible closing of Chester's school system previously stated, "Chester Upland is among the poorest school districts in Pennsylvania and get about 70 percent of its budget from the state.
 It threatened to shut down in January because it had run out of funds, and district officials filed a federal lawsuit to force the state to spend more money."
 With these sources of low self-esteemed news related articles along with #educational deprivation, Chester Upland's students, found the incentive, within themselves to rise and be acknowledged as successful people who can win.

 Chester High's Clippers continued its victorious pattern as a winner of the #PIAA, Quad A, State Championship.
 This team resonated with excitement, as it accomplished for the first time in Pennsylvania's state's history, eight championships.
 The Clippers were impelled with a determination to work diligently to obtain this goal.
 Chester clearly exhibited this stamina against Lower Merion, where they ran their opponents up and down the floor until they prevailed.
 What a magnificent group effort, by the team, coaching staff, vibrant cheerleaders, parents and the Chester community.

 The Halftime Statistics Gave Chester's Fans Hope